-No passage in Scripture is more direct and comprehensive in addressing the role of women in the churches than 1 Timothy 2:9-15.
+No passage in Scripture is more direct and comprehensive in addressing the role of women within the churches than 1 Timothy 2:9-15.
 We need to understand also that this important subject does not fall into the so called "gray" area of Scripture, but is very clearly stated.
-We also need to commit ourselves to believing God and accepting what he has said as the truth that it is and reject any philosophy of man which disagrees with the teaching of Scripture.
+We also need to commit ourselves to believing God and accepting what he has said as the truth that it is and reject any philosophy of man who disagrees with the teaching of Scripture.
 When God's principles are ignored the results will always be destructive and will bring confusion.

-P Paul was writing Timothy who was the young pastor of this church shortly after his first imprisonment in Rome.
+Paul was writing Timothy, who was the young pastor of this church shortly after his first imprisonment in Rome.
 Things in Ephesus were not as they should be although Paul had earlier spent three years teaching there.
 (See Acts 20:27-31) Paul had warned them that error and false teachers would come from without and within the church.

 Paul had left Ephesus and now was instructing Timothy to straighten out these problems.
 This letter is instruction and encouragement to him to complete the task.
 1 Timothy 3:14-15 states this fact clearly.

 One problem in Ephesus was the role of women in the church.
-In 1 Timothy 5:3-16 Paul in addressing this situation of widows in the church gives important instruction and guidelines as whether widows were godly women or not.
+In 1 Timothy, 5:3-16 Paul in addressing this situation of widows in the church gives important instruction and guidelines as whether widows were godly women or not.
 The context is in qualifying a widow to receive help and substance from the local church.
-From his statements we can learn principles that describe what is a truly godly woman.
-In verse six Paul says that a woman "who liveth in pleasure is dead while she lives."
+From his statements, we can learn principles that describe what is a truly godly woman.
+In verse, six Paul says that a woman "who liveth in pleasure is dead while she lives."
 This is not condemning having pleasure in one's life, but is addressing living in such a way that having pleasure was the driving force and motivation for what that woman did.